-The center is staffed in the afternoons by our Community Center Manager, Carmen Leal, and Assistant, Cindy Arroyo, who are both residents of Venado.
-Thanks to our internship program, international volunteers have kept the center open full time.
+The center is staffed in the afternoons by our Community Center Manager, Carmen Leal, and Assistant, Paola, who are both residents of Venado.
+Thanks to our internship program, international volunteers and local residents have kept the center open full time.

 During a typical day at the community center, you’ll find the computer room and the children’s center open from 4-6pm.
 The center is filled with laughs, smiles, singing, and dancing.
-Some larger events are also hosted at the center, including Dia de Ninos, where 150 people gathered to celebrate Venado’s children and the annual Christmas Party where every child receives a present.
+Some larger events hosted at the center include Día de Niños, where 150 people gather to celebrate Venado’s children, and the annual Christmas Party, where every child receives a present.

-The Children’s Center provides a space for kids to play after school from 4-6pm.
+The Children’s Center provides a space for kids to play after school from 3-5pm.
 When the Venado Community Center opened in January 2014, the Stone family arrived with nine 50lb bags of donations from the community of Rye, NY.
-Bags were stuffed full of toys, musical instruments, art supplies, sports equipment, etc. With these donations, we were able to start the after-school daycare.
-If you are headed to Costa Rica and would like to bring donations – we are always looking for new toys, paint, bids…
+These bags were stuffed full of toys, musical instruments, art supplies, sports equipment, and more.
+These donations contribute to the enriching, engaging atmosphere of the after-school daycare.
+If you are headed to Costa Rica and would like to bring donations, we are always looking for new toys, paints, and games!

 Clara Vista works with local community members to create their own businesses and support their families.
-In 2017, we hosted a training program where 15 women created business plans for their own initiatives.
+In 2017, we hosted a training program, led by Aprende y Emprende, where 15 women created business plans for their own initiatives.
 Since then, the Municipality of Santa Cruz has hosted monthly meetings to check in on their projects and provide a forum to discuss their challenges.
 The Club 4-S supports those women in their projects, especially related to organic agriculture.

 Due to the increasing number of tourists in the area, locals now offer tours and activities in Venado, so that you can learn more about their wonderful local knowledge and traditions.